Shehryare/Shehryare/README.md

 - 🌎  I am fluent in English and Urdu.

-- ⚡  **Fun facts about me:** I am a huge car enthusiast and have driven over 2 cross country automotive rallies.
-I am a huge Halo and Star Wars nerd.
-Lastly, I take part in motorcycle racing on the track 🏍️ .
+- ⚡  **Fun facts about me:** I am a huge car enthusiast, gamer, and Star Wars Nerd.